 Objective Keeping noise levels and disturbance within acceptable limits.
 Risk Actions Monitoring Targets Noise Disturbance Provide incentives for airlines to obtain aircraft with the latest available noise reduction technology, through for example noise-related landing charges.
-The Noise Plan needs Monitoring to be Limited complaints. noise Consider the use of specific take-off or approach procedures (such as Continuous Descent Operations, or steeper landing trajectories) to minimise and optimize the distribution of noise on the ground. implemented.
+The Noise Monitoring Plan needs to be Limited noise complaints.
+Consider the use of specific take-off or approach procedures (such as Continuous Descent Operations, or steeper landing trajectories) to minimise and optimize the distribution of noise on the ground.
 Use noise preferential routes to assist aircraft in avoiding noise-sensitive areas, such as Klipheuwel, on departure and arrival, and the use of turns to direct aircraft away from noise-sensitive areas.
 Consider approaches at slightly steeper angles.
 A small increase in the glide-path angle to 3.2°, rather than the standard 3.0°, may be feasible and offer scope for noise reduction.
 Establish and maintain effective communication channels with the affected public and provide real- time information on incoming and outgoing flights and their evolving noise footprints.
 Consider noise-related operating restrictions for night-time.
 These can be imposed on a voluntary basis by the airport, or by the Government.
 In conjunction with the above-mentioned noise abatement measures, the introduction of 'passive' mitigation measures, such as noise insulation on existing residential dwellings and noise-sensitive buildings (schools, hospitals, etc.) may be considered, upon negotiations and agreements with applicable parties.
 Standard Operating Procedures (SOPs) are to be compiled for each of the following: Noise abatement procedures for aircraft - landing and take-off; and Noise and emissions control on apron - APU usage, GSE equipment.
 Noise Monitoring Network and Plan: Three permanent noise monitoring terminals should be established before or by the operational year of the new airport and runway.

-Date Details of Transgression Responsible Party Action Taken PERFORMANCE - ··· Action The Noise Monitoring Plan needs to be implemented, and the results will determine whether remedi al action is necessa ry.
+Butt Party Date Details of Transgression Responsible Action Taken Action The Noise Monitoring Plan needs to be implemented, and the results will determine whether remedi PERFORMANCE al action is necessary у.
 Remedial Non-compliance to be reported to Applicant and the Competent Authority.
-1 prevent and intricately manage noise emissions from the Operational Phase of the CWA must be compiled prior to the implementation of the proposed Operational Phase.
+A Noise Mitigation and Management Plan (NMMP), with measurable goals, which will effectively prevent and intricately manage noise emissions from the Operational Phase of the CWA must be compiled prior to the implementation of the proposed Operational Phase.
 The NMMP is to be included in Annexure 19.
-A Noise Mitigation and Management Plan (NMMP), with measurable goals, which will effectively A noise complaints registry should be established and connected with the noise monitoring system, in order to provide the capability for correlation of the complaints with the actual measured levels, as well as the aircraft-related operational data.
-The complaints and relevant aircraft-related operational data should be included in the quarterly report to the authorities. • number of exceedances above 70 dB(A) and 60 dB(A) of the LAmax and SEL. percentile levels Ln; maximum A-weighted level, LAmax; • equivalent continuous day and night rating levels, LRd and LRn; equivalent continuous day-night rating level, LRdn; appropriate authorities.
+A noise complaints registry should be established and connected with the noise monitoring system, in order to provide the capability for correlation of the complaints with the actual measured levels, as well as the aircraft-related operational data.
+The complaints and relevant aircraft-related operational data should be included in the quarterly report to the authorities. • number of exceedances above 70 dB(A) and 60 dB(A) of the LAmax and SEL. percentile levels Ln; maximum A-weighted level, LAmax; • equivalent continuous day and night rating levels, LRd and LRn; equivalent continuous day-night rating level, LRdn; A summary of the noise monitoring results should be reported on a quarterly basis to the appropriate authorities.
 These reports should contain, but not be limited to the: 24-hour equivalent continuous A-weighted sound pressure level, LAeq,T; The first of these terminals should be established at the Klipheuwel area, preferably close to its south- eastern boundary.
 The second should be positioned within the Greenville Garden City Development, in line with the new runway 01/19 and the third on the eastern side of the Bella Riva development.
-A summary of the noise monitoring results should be reported on a quarterly basis to the